psake/psake/docs/reference/functions/TaskTearDown.md

 ## DESCRIPTION
 This function will accept a scriptblock that will be executed after each task in the build script.

+The scriptblock accepts an optional parameter which describes the Task being torn down.

 ## EXAMPLES

 ### EXAMPLE 1